GeekTemo/bi-lstm-crf/README.md

     - CUDA supported
     - Very simple APIs for [CRF module](#CRF)
         - START/STOP tags are automatically added in CRF
-        - A inner Linear Layer is included which transform from features space to tag space
+        - A inner Linear Layer is included which transform from feature space to tag space
 - Specialized for NLP sequence tagging tasks
 - Easy to train your own sequence tagging models
 - MIT License